migoox/genome-downsampler/README.md

 ## Command Line Interface (CLI) Options

-This section details the available CLI options for configuring the `cuda-dna-downsampler` application.
+This section details the available CLI options for configuring the `genome-downsampler` application.
 Each option allows you to customize the behavior and output of the downsampling process.

 ### Positional Arguments